"If the Torah is So Adamant, Then that Must Mean Something Huge" Series: Toeva

 But there’s more.

 A frum boy attracted to other boys ended up going off the derech and sinking into a life of drugs, night clubs, and guys.
 His father had died when he was very young.
 At one point, he confided in a family member and the family member’s friend, both of whom were also off the derech.

 They did the “right” thing according to secular Liberal society and accompanied the boy to movies and gatherings that discussed toeva rights, where everyone did everything they could to convince the boy that his feelings and actions were normal.
-The boy was pressured to tell his mother, a frum lady who had no background or resources for dealing with such a situation.
+The boy was pressured to tell his mother, a frum lady from a particularly traditional background who had no background or resources for dealing with such a situation.

 No one encouraging the boy to “come out” seemed to consider the importance of providing the mother with proper support or preparation - if not for her sake, then at least for the boy's well-being.